GrammaTech/j8-tests/Readme.md

 ## Extending the test suite

 ### Adding a new tool
-To add a new tool, the following steps should be taken
+To add a new tool, the following steps should be taken:
-* Write an adapter JAVA class for each test family
+* Write an adapter (see below), which is a small Java class which interfaces between the testing infrastructure and the tool itself for one or more test families.
     * The call graph adapter  [this section](#call-graph)
     * The slicing adapter : TODO
 * Setup the classpath rules and dependencies
-   * For every new tool the classpath are defined in tests/utils, in order for the tools to work correctly the classpath should be set
+   * The classpath for each tool is defined in <tt>tests/utils.py</tt>, in the function
+     <tt>generate_classpath</tt> which takes the tool name and user provided
+     path to the sandbox.
+This function should make a classpath suitable for compiling and running the adapter relative to the "root" of the installation provided by the user.

+### Adding a new adapter
+To add a new adapter (an interface between a tool and the testing system, which generates an IR), the following steps should be taken:
+* Write a Java class, which uses the tool (often using it like a library) to produce the IR for the test family the adapter is providing an interface for.
+  * The class should live in
+    <tt>tests/&lt;family&gt;/&lt;tool&gt;&lt;prefix&gt;</tt>.java</tt>
+    where prefix is some short family specific identifier (like CG for call graph)
+  * It should provide a main method which takes the following arguments:
+    * The path to the testing system provided java runtime jars.
+    * One or more paths to application jars
+    * Finally, the name of the main class.
+  * When invoked, it should emit the IR on stderr, and exit 0 (on success).

 ### Adding a new application jar
-To add a new application jar, the following steps should be taken
+To add a new application jar, the following steps should be taken:
-* create a folder to host the jar files under src/apps directory
+* Create a folder to host the jar files under src/apps directory
-* put the jar file here
-* create file with name as main, the first line of the file states the main class for the jar
+* Add all jars necessary to compile and run the adapter.
+* Create <tt>src/apps/&lt;app>main&gt;</tt>, a pain text file whose sole contents is the name of the name of 'Main' class (the class containing the <tt>main(String[] args)</tt> entry point.
-* Add jar related ground truth needed for tests here
-    * for example, call graph test uses known ground truth for evaluation
+* Add ground truth for one or more test families.
+The ground truth lives in in the directory for each individual test family <tt>tests/&lt;family&gt;</tt>
+  usually named <tt>&lt;prefix&gt;_&lt;ap&gt;</tt>.

 ### Adding a new test metric/evaluator